Rasel1435/Fetch-Unread-Email-and-Reply/README.md

 ### 💡 Note

-* You **must enable IMAP** in your Gmail settings to allow email fetching.
+* We **must enable IMAP** in our Gmail settings to allow email fetching.
-* You **must generate an App Password** if you have 2-Step Verification enabled on your Gmail account.
+* We **must generate an App Password** if we have 2-Step Verification enabled on our Gmail account.
-  This App Password is used in place of your normal Gmail password in the script.
+  This App Password is used in place of our normal Gmail password in the script.

 ---

-Here’s a concise and clear **note for `README.md`** explaining **SSL** and how it works in your email fetch-and-reply project:

----

 ### 🔐 What is SSL?

-**SSL (Secure Sockets Layer)** is a security protocol used to **encrypt data** transmitted between two systems—such as between your Python script and Gmail’s servers.
+**SSL (Secure Sockets Layer)** is a security protocol used to **encrypt data** transmitted between two systems—such as between our Python script and Gmail’s servers.

 Although the newer version is called **TLS (Transport Layer Security)**, the term “SSL” is still commonly used.